tcler/tcler.github.io/_posts/2022-12-25-virt-install-boot-from-nvme-device.md

 ---
 layout: post
-title: "virt-install and boot from nvme device how to"
+title: "virt-install: boot from nvme device how to"
 ---

 ## Why do I want to use libvirt to create a virtual machine booted from nvme